Hub Transport Role

 If your organization has two forests with Exchange Server 2007 installed and you want to share e-mails or you want to enable SMTP message flow between these Exchange organizations you must use a system that synchronizes e-mail addresses between these forests.
 For example you can use IIFP (Identity Integration Feature Pack), a Microsoft solution which is free of charge or IIFPs big brother MIIS (Microsoft Identity Integration Server).
 E-mail messages from Internet that are addressed to recipients in internal relay domains are received and processed by Edge Transport server (if implemented) and then relayed to the Hub Transport servers in the same Exchange organization.
 The Hub Transport server which is responsible for e-mail message routing, routes the message to a Hub Transport server in the other Exchange organization.
 All you have to do is create a send connector at the Exchange organization that routes messages to the destination Exchange organization and an accepted domain from Internal relay type.

-Internal relay domain
+Figure 2: Internal relay domain

 External Relay Domain